spladug/dev-vm/README.md

     uvt-simplestreams-libvirt sync release=precise arch=amd64

+## securing networking

+By default, the NAT bridge has access to everything your host machine has access to, including secure VPNs.
+To make this not the case, choose a specific network device as safe and modify the network config appropriately:

+    virsh net-edit default

+Then change `<forward mode='nat'>` to include `dev="wlan0"` (or whatever device) and restart the network:

+    virsh net-destroy default
+    virsh net-start default

+This should only need to be done once as all the guests by default will share that properly configured network from then on.

 ## usage

 The script is designed to work with Ubuntu Cloud Images that have a default